Qiucha/OsuLazer-Backup/README.md

 `%USERNAME\AppData\Roaming\osu` ←"zip/extract"→ `back\up\path\to\osu.zip`

 Feel free to do this manually, I'm just too lazy to weekly copy&paste these two directory to somewhere else.

+## Why?

+Personally only play on lazer version, which could be annoying to transfer to new PC.